Switching a horse to grazing taller grass plantsApr 21, 2021

 So, if a horse is currently living on short (stressed) grass (and is overweight), it would not be a good idea to start turning him or her out on long grasses straightaway; even though these longer grasses are lower in sugar per mouthful.
 The horse in question will probably gorge themselves initially because they will currently be behaving as if they are being starved.

-A better strategy would be to do either of the following:
+A better strategy when switching a horse to grazing taller grass plants would be to do either of the following:

 Option 1: Over winter – with no access to pasture at first: